nabarunDG/vaccinerumorcontrol/README.md

 <br><br>

 # Anticipated  Costs
 We are soliciting funding to make this vision a reality.
-At a minimum over 6 months, we will need a software developer ($25-$43k), purchased computing resources ($30k), and a project manager ($65k).
-Ideally, research assistants and more programmer support would be available, either funded or in-kind.
-In the event of high volume traffic (more than 100,000 sessions), text messaging via [Twilio](https://www.twilio.com/pricing) can be scaled with volume discounts, but would require additional funding.
+At a minimum over 6 months, we will need a software developer ($25-$43k), purchased computing resources ($30k), and a part-time project manager ($65k).
+Ideally, research assistants and more programmer support would be available, either funded, crowdsourced, or in-kind.
+In the event of high volume uptake (more than 100,000 sessions), text messaging via [Twilio](https://www.twilio.com/pricing) can be scaled with volume discounts, but would require additional funding.
 Each chatbot session costs about $0.12 (assuming 16 send/receive messages) in the United States, and is available for paralell deployment in dozens of other countries.

 <br><br>
 # Insights